SummaryRead the full fact sheet

 Effects on the immune system

-When a person has multiple myeloma, there is a large increase in the malignant (cancerous) plasma cells and a reduction in the normal cells.
+When a person has multiple myeloma, there is a large increase in the malignant (cancerous) plasma cells and a reduction in the normal plasma cells.
 The malignant plasma cells are inside the bone marrow.
 This means that there is no longer the space necessary to make normal white cells, red cells and platelets.

 Effects on bones and kidneys

 The malignant plasma cells also produce different substances that cause the bone to become thin, weak and more likely to break.
 This may be associated with an increase in the level of calcium in the blood.
-Abnormal proteins produced by the malignant cells may affect the kidneys so that they cannot filter and clean the blood properly.
+Abnormal proteins produced by the malignant cells may affect the so that they cannot filter and clean the blood properly.

 Symptoms of multiple myeloma